 The famous meat breed of Portugal is Algarve Churro sheep.
-The breed is mostly found in Faro in Portugal.
-Although the breed does grow white wool, it is primarily raised for its meat.
+The breed found in Faro in Portugal.
+However, the breed does grow white wool, primarily raised for its meat.

 Algarve Churro Characteristics

-Algarve Churro is completely white with black spots on the feet and head.
-Almost 10 % of this population is completely black.
+Algarve Churro is entirely white with black spots on the feet and head.
+Almost 10 % of this population is entirely black.

 On average, this sheep can produce meat of around 50 to 55 kg.

 Ram height is around 95 cm (37in) at the withers and Ewes grow around 85 cm (33 in) at withers.

 Both Ram and Ewe are horned.